Understanding the difference between WD Blue, Red, Black, Green, Purple and Gold Hard Drives

 - Pricing their products correctly so as to ensure that a home user can buy hard drive media priced in their budget that performs to that degree, whereas a highend business users has the option to pay more and get more.

-So, now you know why Western Digital is widely regarded as one of the best HDD manufacturers in the industry, let’s delve a little deeper into what each of the colors mean.
+So, now you know why Western Digital is widely regarded as one of the best HDD manufacturers in the industry, let’s delve a little deeper into what each of the colours mean.
 Currently the WD HDD and SSD range can be broken down into 6 colours, and each corresponding intended storage environment (basically the machine they will go in!).
 Below are each of the colours and what they are used for.

 The WD Blue Hard Drive for Basic Desktop Use